sehe/cpp-sort/docs/Sorters.md

 #include <cpp-sort/sorters.h>
 ```

 Note that for every `foobar_sorter` described in this page, there is a corresponding `foobar_sort` global instance that allows not to care about the sorter abstraction as long as it is not needed (the instances are usable as regular function templates).
-The only sorter without a corresponding global instance is [`default_sorter`](https://github.com/Morwenn/cpp-sort/wiki/Sorters#default_sorter) since it mainly exists as a fallback sorter for the functions [`cppsort::sort` and `cppsort::stable_sort`](https://github.com/Morwenn/cpp-sort/wiki/Sorting-functions) when they are called without an explicit sorter.
+The only sorter without a corresponding global instance is [`default_sorter`](https://github.com/Morwenn/cpp-sort/wiki/Sorters#default_sorter).

 If you want to read more about sorters and/or write your own one, then you should have a look at [[the dedicated page|Writing a sorter]] or at [[a specific example|Writing a bubble_sorter]].